 Professor Dame Diane Coyle DBE, Director, Enlightenment Economics

 Diane Coyle runs the consultancy Enlightenment Economics.
 She is also Vice Chair of the BBC Trust, a member of the Migration Advisory Committee and visiting professor at the University of Manchester.
-Diane specialises in competition policy, network markets, the economics of new technologies and globalisation, including extensive work on the impacts of mobile telephony in developing countries and is the author of several bestselling books on economics, the latest of which is The Economics of Enough, which was published in March 2011.
+Diane specialises in competition policy, network markets, the economics of new technologies and globalisation, including extensive work on the impacts of mobile telephony in developing countries and is the author of several bestselling books on economics, the latest of which is GDP: A Brief bu Affectionate history, which was published in January 2014.

 "Inspirational teaching opened my eyes to the way economics can illuminate what's happening in the world, to its special insights and intellectual discipline.
 So I'm delighted to have the opportunity of supporting the work The Economics Network is doing to inspire future generations of economists."